Butler North Secondary School – Stage 1

 - Due to the large quantity of limestone located close to the natural surface across most of the site, Pritchard Francis undertook a critical role to establish the finished floor levels to achieve clearance to the limestone and therefore reduce construction costs.

-- Furthermore, rather than containing the stormwater in the traditional method of soakwells, Pritchard Francis investigated the use of underground plastic storage cells to further increase the depth to the existing limestone whilst providing the necessary storage volumes.
-It was determined that the underground plastic storage cells would provide the most cost efficient design for the site.
+- Rather than containing the stormwater in the traditional method of soakwells, Pritchard Francis investigated the use of underground plastic storage cells to further increase the depth to the existing limestone whilst providing the necessary storage volumes.
+It was determined that the underground plastic storage cells would provide the most cost-efficient design solution for the site.

 - Underground plastic storage cells for stormwater.